Originally appeared on Planet Janet Travels

 Barcelona truly offers it all – fascinating arts & culture, a wide array of wonderful sights, GREAT food, good shopping, excellent museums, pretty parks, and friendly people.
 It’s a delightful blend of grand old European city meets Mediterranean beach scene!
 The historic old town is relatively compact & easy for strolling.
 The larger city is also easy to get around – whether by metro, bus, taxi, bike or foot.

 Cosmopolitan Barcelona (population 1.7 million) is the proud capital of the distinct region of Catalunya (Cataluna in Spanish & Catalonia in English).
 Are you confused yet?
 This region in northeast Spain has its own distinct language (Catalan), history & culture – and a delicious cuisine.
 Local Barcelonans will usually speak Catalan, Spanish and English – so no worries!
+You can practice your Spanish and pick up a few words in Catalan while you’re here.

 When to Visit Barcelona